-Volcanic rocks of Mill Meadow Reservoir (lower Oligocene? to upper Eocene) (temporary name, see note below) - Poorly exposed east of Mill Meadow Reservoir where it consists of lava flows, volcanic mudflow breccia, and minor lithic ash-flow tuff; lava flows contain prominent pyroxene and plagioclase phenocrysts in a medium-grained groundmass and so are similar to volcanic rocks of Signal Peak; includes ledge-forming, 10- to 15-foot-thick (3-5 m), reddishbrown lithic ash-flow tuff with a glassy matrix (sample L062015-1); query indicates uncertain designation of small, poor exposure that may be Antimony Tuff Member; biotite from an ash layer yielded an isochron age of $36.53 \pm 0.14$ Ma (sample FR071708-1 of Marchetti and others, 2013; UGS and NIGL, 2012); incomplete thickness is about 100 feet (30 m).
+Tmm Volcanic rocks of Mill Meadow Reservoir (lower Oligocene? to upper Eocene) (temporary name, see note below) - Poorly exposed east of Mill Meadow Reservoir where it consists of lava flows, volcanic mudflow breccia, and minor lithic ash-flow tuff; lava flows contain prominent pyroxene and plagioclase phenocrysts in a medium-grained ground-mass and so are similar to latite of Johnson Valley; includes ledge-forming, 10- to 15-foot-thick, reddish-brown lithic ash-flow tuff with a glassy matrix (sample L062015-1); biotite from an ash layer yielded an isochron age of 36.53 ± 0.14 (sample FR071708-1 of Marchetti and others, 2013; UGS and NIGL, 2012); incomplete thickness is about 100 feet (30 m).

-Volcanic rocks of Mill Meadow Reservoir may be better assigned to an older part of the Bullion Canyon Volcanics.
-Bullion Canyon strata include lava flows, volcanic mudflow breccia, ash-flow tuff, and ash-rich sedimentary deposits of intermediate composition derived from multiple stratovolcanoes in the northern Marysvale volcanic field between about 30 and 22 Ma, but that may include older strata (Callaghan, 1938; Rowley and others, 1979, 1994, 2002; Steven and others, 1979; Cunningham and others, 1984).
+Ongoing regional study of the volcanic rocks of the eastern Marysvale volcanic field suggests that these rocks may be better assigned to an older part of the Bullion Canyon Volcanics.
+Bullion Canyon strata include lava flows, volcanic mudflow breccia, ash-flow tuff, and volcaniclastics of intermediate composition derived from multiple stratovolcanoes in the northern Marysvale volcanic field between about 30 and 22 Ma, but that may include older strata (Callaghan, 1938; Rowley and others, 1979; Steven and others, 1979; Cunningham and others, 1984; Rowley and others, 1994; and Rowley and others, 2002).

-- Tsdb Tertiary sedimentary strata, Dipping Vat Formation, and Three Creeks Tuff Member of Bullion Canyon Volcanics, undivided (Oligocene to Eocene) - Used as a stacked unit involved in large landslide complexes at the south edge of the map area, in the hanging wall of the Thousand Lake fault; combined thickness is at least 900 feet (275 m). - Tdv Dipping Vat Formation (lower Oligocene to upper Eocene) - Light-gray to white, thin- to medium-bedded, fine- to medium-grained, locally coarse-grained, tuffaceous sandstone, siltstone, and mudstone; may form parts of poorly exposed and apparently chaotic blocks within map unit QTms(Tsdb), as it does in the adjacent Bicknell quadrangle to the south (Biek, 2016, 2021); thickness uncertain but probably greater than 100 feet (30 m).
+- Tsdb Tertiary sedimentary strata, Dipping Vat Formation, and Three Creeks Tuff Member of the Bullion Canyon Volcanics, undivided (Oligocene to Eocene) - Used as a stacked unit involved in large landslide complexes at the south edge of the map area, in the hanging wall of the Thousand Lake fault; combined thickness is at least 900 feet (275 m). - Tbu Bullion Canyon Volcanics, undivided (Oligocene to upper Eocene?)
+Gray to reddish-brown volcanic mudflow breccia, lava flows, ash-flow tuff, and volcaniclastic conglomerate and sandstone of mostly dacitic and andesitic composition; erupted and eroded from several clustered stratovolcanoes in the northern Marysvale volcanic field (see, for example, Rowley and others, 1994); may form parts of poorly exposed and apparently chaotic blocks within map unit QTms(Tsdb), as it does in the adjacent Bicknell quadrangle to the south (Biek, 2016). - Tdv Dipping Vat Formation (lower Oligocene to upper Eocene) Light-gray to white, thin- to medium-bedded, fine- to medium-grained, locally coarse-grained, sandstone, siltstone, and mudstone; may form parts of poorly exposed and apparently chaotic blocks within map unit QTms(Tsdb), as it does in the adjacent Bicknell quadrangle to the south (Biek, 2016).

-Dipping Vat strata have not been reported on the mostly covered flanks of nearby Thousand Lake Mountain nor Boulder Mountain (Doelling and Kuehne, 2007), yet its presence in the Thousand Lake fault zone suggests that the Dipping Vat Formation is indeed present, if concealed, and thus one of the principal zones of failure for large landslide complexes that blanket the flanks of these mountains.
-We assign these beds to the Dipping Vat Formation, defined from exposures on the north flank of the Marysvale volcanic field (McGookey, 1960), but similar strata on the south flank of the field are known as the Brian Head Formation (see, for example, Biek and others 2015a, 2015b).
-Several fission-track and K-Ar ages from the Dipping Vat Formation in the Aurora quadrangle and nearby area show it to be about 36 to 29 Ma (Willis, 1988), but the younger ages are now suspect since a U-Pb age on zircon from near the top of the unit collected in the Lost Creek area near Salina yielded an age of about 33 Ma (UGS, unpublished data).
-Numerous isotopic ages on the Brian Head Formation show it to be 37 to 30 Ma (Biek and others, 2015a).
-East of Bicknell, Dipping Vat strata yielded three teeth of Saltirius utahensis (stingray) only known from the variegated unit of the Brian Head Formation (Jeff Eaton, written communication, May 24, 2016).
+Dipping Vat strata have not been reported on the mostly covered flanks of nearby Thousand Lake Mountain nor Boulder Mountain (Doelling and Kuehne, 2007), yet its presence in the Thousand Lake Mountain fault zone suggests that the Dipping Vat Formation is indeed present, if concealed, and thus one of the principal zones of failure for large landslide complexes that blanket the flanks of these mountains.
+We tentatively assign these beds to the Dipping Vat Formation, defined from exposures on the northern flank of the Marysvale volcanic field (McGookey, 1960), but realize similar strata on the southern flank of the field are known as the Brian Head Formation (see, for example, Biek and others 2015a, 2015b).